This article is almost a decade old, but it’s still relevant in 2025.

 Make link targets natural

-Often, link to the blue widget landing page.
-Sometimes link to one of the appropriate product pages.
-We want to tell Google that our whole site (or at least considerable chunks of it) are good pages for them to consider for blue widget Google search results.
-Though you should usually link to the primary blue widget page, whichever that is.
+Often, link to a good blue widget product page.
+Sometimes link to the blue widget landing page.
+We want to tell Google that considerable chunks of our site are good pages for them to consider for blue widget Google search results.
+You should usually link to whatever you or other stakeholders consider the primary blue widget page. …The one we want to rank highest.

 Use descriptive anchor text

-We’re past the days when [click here!] was acceptable anchor text, but [some variation on your keyword] isn’t much better.
+We’re long past the days when [click here!] was acceptable anchor text, but [some variation on your keyword] isn’t much better.
 In this sentence: “The prevalence of tan widgets is understandable because they’re inexpensive, but rarer blue widgets are more valuable because they’re easier to see in the mud.”
 You might be tempted to make [blue widgets] your link.
 That’s lazy.
-Use more! [blue widgets are more valuable because they’re easier to see in the mud]
+Use more! [blue widgets are more valuable] or even consider adding this part too [because they’re easier to see in the mud]

-It should be immediately obvious to both human and Googlebot what’s on the other end of any link,
+It should be immediately obvious to humans, AI, and Googlebot what’s on the other end of any link, The more context we quickly provide, the better.

 So, I should link to several of my pages from my blog post?

-Blogs shouldn’t be salesy or pitchy.
-Blogs are for engaging, not selling.
+Blogs usually shouldn’t be salesy or pitchy.
+Blogs are typically for engaging or educating, informing, not selling.
 Maybe link to a couple of your assets.
 Sometimes just to one.
-Often, not at all, unless you have a good reason to.
+Sometimes not at all?
+There isn’t a single rule for all sites and brands.

 With rare exceptions, do not link to a single resource multiple times from a single page.
 Nor should you cram your article full of links to every imaginable related product and page.